personal photo of Nada Amin

 About Me

-I like to hack and meta-hack, i.e., explore new ways of programming.
+I like to program and metaprogram, i.e., explore new ways of programming.

 Research Interests